gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 - The last WHQL driver for Windows 7 is 474.11 released on 2022Dec20 and supports up to CUDA 11.4.
 - CUDA 11.4 was added on Windows with Nvidia driver version 465.
 - Thus, if using a driver version older than 465, update it to the last WHQL driver available for Windows 7/8: 474.11.
-- If using a driver version older than 465, update it from here:
     - [www.nvidia.com/download/find.aspx](//www.nvidia.com/download/find.aspx)
     - Use the WHQL drivers.
 Game Ready Drivers do not support Windows 7/8.x.